Olympus E-M10 III vs Sony RX10 II

 It is notable that the RX10 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 III does not feature such a mic input.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
+Both the E-M10 III and the RX10 II have been discontinued, but can regularly be found used on ebay.
+The RX10 II was replaced by the Sony RX10 III, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M10 III and the Sony RX10 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.